 Irish soda bread can be eaten hot, and it also makes wonderful toast.
 This type of brown soda bread with a little butter in the recipe will keep a little longer than some types of Irish soda bread, but it's still best eaten the day you make it or the next day.

-This recipe has a small amount of brown sugar and butter, both of which are not recommended for the South Beach Diet, but considering that the loaf of bread makes at least 10-12 slices, the amount of these ingredients in each serving is still very small.
+This bread is obviously not suitable for a low-carb diet, but it's relatively low-glycemic and South Beach Diet friendly for a holiday dish.
+The recipe has a small amount of brown sugar and butter, both of which are not recommended for the South Beach Diet, but considering that the loaf of bread makes at least 10-12 slices, the amount of these ingredients in each serving is still very small.
 I think this could be eaten once in a while for phase 2 or 3 of the diet, and especially if you're Irish and it's St. Patrick's day!

 Find More Recipes Like This One: